Fyffes: History

 In 1888, Edward Fyffe, a London food wholesaler, began commercial imports of bananas.
 Then in 1897 he merged his business with Hudson Brothers, another importer to form Fyffe Hudson & Co.
 The business became so successful that they purchased land in the Canaries to be cultivated as banana plantations.
 Meanwhile, Elder Dempster & Company (a large shipping firm which traded in the Canaries) had observed the success of Fyffe & Hudson and followed suit.
 In 1898, Elder Dempster's fruit importing business was extended to Jamaica.

 To protect the island's economy, the British government agreed to pay a subsidy of £40,000 a year to Elder Dempster to run a regular steamer service to Jamaica and bring large quantities of bananas to the British market.
 In May 1901, the firms merged and Elders & Fyffes Ltd was established in London.
 The following year 45% of the capital was purchased by the United Fruit Company of America.
 Thereafter, the business went from strength to strength using specially constructed ships that ensured the fruit arrived in good condition after the long Atlantic crossing.

 In 1960, at Bembridge Airport, Isle of Wight, Britten-Norman Ltd began trials of their new Cushioncraft, their name for an air-cushion vehicle built for Elders and Fyffes.
 It was used to study the potential of this type of vehicle for the carriage of bananas from overseas plantations.

 In May 1969, the company was renamed Fyffes Group Ltd, recognising the diversity and importance of its subsidiary companies.
 It became an Irish company following takeover by the Irish group FII plc in 1986.
 FII plc had been created when Torney Brothers & McCann (the origins of that company were Charles McCann's apple exporting business founded in 1890) merged with United Fruit Importers Limited to form Fruit Importers of Ireland Limited in 1968.
 The combined company was initially known as FII Fyffes plc, but became simply Fyffes plc in 1989.

 In 1990, the limited supply of bananas in Honduras led to disputes with company Chiquita, dubbed the "Banana Wars".
 Chiquita began illegally seizing and destroying Fyffes' shipments, as well as bribing judges to validate detention orders on Fyffes' ships.
-This culminated in the destruction of ten million dollars worth of produce.
+This culminated in the destruction of ten million dollars' worth of produce.
 Fyffes manager Ernst Otto Stalinski alleged that Chiquita used a falsified arrest warrant in a kidnapping attempt, and he filed suit several times.
-In 2001, the EU dismantled their banana import policy that favored European companies.
+In 2001, the EU dismantled their banana import policy that favoured European companies.
 This ended any ongoing banana disputes.